nais/doc/docs/security/secrets/kubernetes-secrets.md

 ```

 The secret is then exposed under the path specified by `spec.filesFrom[].mountPath` \(default `/var/run/secrets`\).
 For this example it is available at `/var/run/secrets/key1`.
+Note that if you want to mount multiple secrets, you need to specify a different `mountPath` on each one to avoid collisions.

 See the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret) or by running `kubectl create secret generic --help` for more details on creating and managing your secrets.